Azure-Samples/azure-spring-cloud/README.md

 ## Troubleshooting micro service apps in Azure Spring Cloud

+With out-of-the-box support for aggregating logs, metrics, and distributed app traces into Azure Monitor, you can easily visualize how your applications are performing, detect and diagnose issues across microservice applications and their dependencies, drill into monitoring data for troubleshooting and gain better understanding of what end-users do with your apps.

 ### Debug in development machine
 You can run Spring Cloud Config, Spring Cloud Service Registry, Spring Cloud Gateway and other Spring Cloud components on their dev machine.